thabti/firecms/README.md

-# firecms
+# Firecms
 Express + Firebase CMS

-# Aim
+# What is Firecms
-A personal spike into building a CMS, using firebase and reason to practice node.
+Firecms is a firebase powered CMS, that aims to be a simple and basic CMS application for single purpose usage.

+## tech stach

+- React (server side only)
+- ExpressJS
+- Firebase (DB)